 2. Should you wash a wooden house before painting?

-Often washing doesn’t need to be done on the entire house, but it’s essential that the surface is clean before painting.
-All dirt, dust, mold spots, or other impurities should be washed from the wood surface so the paint adheres properly and lasts longer.
-A clean surface ensures better adhesion for the new paint and makes sure no dirt or mold gets trapped under the paint.
+Often washing doesn’t need to be done for the entire house, but it’s essential that the surface is clean before painting.
+All dirt, dust, mold spots, or other impurities should be washed from the wood surface so that the paint adheres properly and lasts longer.
+A clean surface ensures better adhesion for the new paint and makes sure that no dirt or mold remains under the paint.
 This is especially important when starting a painting project on an old house.
-Jeff Baldwin shares good tips related to house painting and cleaning in his article:

 You shouldn’t paint a wet surface, as it can prevent the paint from adhering.
 Dry wood absorbs paint better and ensures a better result.